TEAGUE is a design consultancy that has worked with Boeing for the past 70 years.

-We also confined ourselves in a storage closet for 3 hours to understand how that affects interactions.
+We also confined ourselves in a storage closet for several hours to understand how that affects interactions.

 The dimensions of the pod were quite small.
-How do you design for many different scenarios and activities and make them fit inside a small space?
+How do we design for many different scenarios and activities and make them fit inside a small space?

 There is no up or down and everyone is weightless.
 There is no ground plane for us to conceptually ground ourselves.
 Can we leverage this in our design?